Unpaid carers who live in Norfolk, of all ages and from all backgrounds.

 The fund is normally only able to assist with 1 item per application.

 The fund will not consider requests within 12 months of a previous grant.
 Applicants who have not previously received a grant will be prioritised if there is high competition for the available funds.

 Grants are to be spent within 6 months.
 If awarded a grant, you will have 6 months to use the grant for its approved purpose and return any monitoring.

 How do I apply?

-- If you think the Trust can help, download and print the application form here.
+If you think the Millennium Trust for Carers can help, download and print the application form here.
 Alternatively, contact Norfolk Community Foundation and arrange for a form to be sent to you.
 Fill in the form and return it to Norfolk Community Foundation.

-- To make a decision, the trustees need to be able to understand exactly what you need and why, the cost and how you would benefit.
+For your application to be considered you need to be able to explain exactly what you need and why, the cost and how you would benefit.

 What happens to your application?

-- If the Trust cannot help, you will receive a written explanation.
+If the Millennium Trust for Carers cannot help, you will receive a written explanation.

 Where else can you get information about carers